The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys

-Precise cosmological inference from next-generation weak lensing surveys requires extracting non-Gaussian information beyond standard two-point statistics.
-We present a hybrid machine-learning (ML) framework that integrates field-level inference (FLI) with simulation-based inference (SBI) to map observed shear fields directly to cosmological parameters, eliminating the need for convergence reconstruction.
-The FLI network extracts rich non-Gaussian information from the shear field to produce informative features, which are then used by SBI to model the resulting complex posteriors.
-To mitigate noise from intrinsic galaxy shapes, we develop a blind, training-free, PCA-based shear denoising method.
-Tests on CSST-like mock catalogs reveal significant performance gains.
-The shear-based inference achieves approximately twice the cosmological constraining power in Figure of Merit (FoM) compared to the conventional convergence-based approach.
-Moreover, the combination of PCA denoising and ML compression can deliver a 36.4\% improvement in FoM over standard shear two-point statistics.
-This work establishes a scalable and robust pathway for cosmological inference, unlocking the full potential of Stage-IV weak-lensing surveys.
+\abstract {Precise cosmological inference from next-generation weak-lensing surveys requires non-Gaussian information beyond two-point statistics, while conventional field-level analyses based on convergence reconstruction can introduce additional systematics.} {This work aims to develop a scalable and robust framework that directly maps shear fields to cosmological parameters, exploiting non-Gaussian information while avoiding convergence reconstruction to improve constraints from Stage-IV weak-lensing surveys.} {We propose a hybrid machine-learning (ML) framework that combines field-level inference (FLI) with simulation-based inference (SBI).
+The FLI network performs field-level compression by extracting informative, non-Gaussian features directly from shear field, which are then passed to SBI to model complex posteriors.
+To mitigate noise from intrinsic galaxy shapes, we further develop a blind, training-free, PCA-based shear denoising method.} {Using CSST-like mock catalogs, we show that shear-based inference achieves an approximately twofold improvement in FoM over convergence-based approaches.
+Furthermore, within the shear-based framework, the combination of PCA denoising and ML compression yields a 36.4\% FoM improvement relative to standard two-point statistics.} {This work establishes a scalable framework for shear-based cosmological inference that unlocks field-level non-Gaussian information and significantly improves constraints for Stage-IV weak-lensing surveys.}